hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 * Describe motifs and identify the general steps for a typical motif analysis
 * Recognize tools for motif analysis
-* Evaluate motif enrichment in H3K27Ac binding regions
+* Evaluate motif enrichment in H3K27Ac binding regions using the MEME suite

 ## Motif analysis